-Generation facilities whose planned outages have advance approval revoked or are recalled even though they had successfully arranged for replacement energy, are eligible for compensation.
-However, the generation facility will not be eligible for compensation for any lost opportunity costs associated with the import energy that was secured through the arranged replacement energy.
+Generation facilities or electricity storage facilities whose planned outages have advance approval revoked or are recalled even though they had successfully arranged for replacement energy, are eligible for compensation.
+However, the generation facility or electricity storage facility will not be eligible for compensation for any lost opportunity costs associated with the import energy that was secured through the arranged replacement energy.

-Claims for compensation must be submitted using the "Request for Outage Compensation" (IMO\FORM\1350) that is available on the IESO's website (See Appendix A), and substantiated by receipts or statements detailing each line item.
+Claims for compensation must be submitted using the "Request for Outage Compensation" (IMO FORM 1350) that is available on the IESO's website (See Appendix A), and substantiated by receipts or statements detailing each line item.
 These claims will be subject to audit and verification by the IESO.